 This cartoon commercial produced for Winsupply uses comic-style typographic animation adding the fun factor to the video.

-Here are some key moments to highlight different kinetic texts utilised:
+Here are some key moments to highlight different kinetic texts utilized:

 Kinetic typography is not only effective in marketing but also in creating motivational and impactful content.